paulscherrerinstitute/gitutils/Readme.md

 #### Gitutils Merge Walk through
 1. Once all the necessary changes/development have been commited and pushed to a forked repository.
 2. Navigate to the home folder of your forked repository (where the ```/.git``` folder is).
 Issue the command to merge.
 Arguments:
+  * ___-t___ (___required___): The title of the merge request that is going to be created.
+  * ___-d___ : The description of the merge request that is going to be created.
-  1. ___-p___ : Indicates the project to be forked.
+  * ___-p___ : Indicates the project to be forked.
 It can be of four different formats:
-    1. "" : The user doesn't provide this argument, the project's group and name will be fetched from the ```/.git``` folder within the path where the gitutils is being called.
+       * "" : The user doesn't provide this argument, the project's group and name will be fetched from the ```/.git``` folder within the path where the gitutils is being called.
-    2. "https://git.psi.ch/group_name/project_name" : The user provides the direct http to the git repository.
+       * "https://git.psi.ch/group_name/project_name" : The user provides the direct http to the git repository.
-    3. "group_name/project_name" : The user provides a combination of group_name and project_name divided by "/".
+       * "group_name/project_name" : The user provides a combination of group_name and project_name divided by "/".
-    4. "project_name" : The user provides the name of the project name.
+       * "project_name" : The user provides the name of the project name.
 Gitutils will fetch the name of the group (keep in mind, that this may cause ambiguity problems).
-  2. ___-t___ (*required*): The title of the merge request that is going to be created.
-  3. ___-d___ : The description of the merge request that is going to be created.

 #### Merge usage